Call4Cloud | MMP-C | Autopilot | Device Preparation

 As always we also need to define some detection rules… because we need to make sure the app will be detected in the user its Roaming AppData StartMenu Folder, after the app has been successfully installed.

-We also made sure we configured the file detection rule to detect if the shortcut has been placed in the user his/her start menu
+We also made sure to configure the file detection rule to detect if the shortcut has been placed in the user’s start menu.

 Please note: I am using the %username% as that one will resolve to the proper username!
 Using other variables such as %localappdata% isn’t going to work with detection rules!